RackLabz/bank-marketing-business-analytics/README.md

-# Bank Marketing – Business Analytics & Machine Learning
+# Bank Marketing: Business Analytics & Machine Learning

 Predict whether a customer will subscribe to a term deposit using historical bank marketing campaign data.
 This project demonstrates an end-to-end workflow from data preparation to evaluation and interpretation, with a business lens.